JojiiOfficial/Matrix-EmailBridge/README.md

 3. Invite your bot into a private room, it will join automatically.<br>

 If everything is set up correctly, you can bridge the room by typing <code>!login</code>.
 Then you just have to follow the instructions.
 The command <code>!help</code> shows a list with available commands.<br>
-Creating a new private room with the bot/bridge lets you add a different email account.<br>
+Creating new private rooms with the bridge lets you add multiple email accounts.<br>

 ## Note